 The good farmland around Huntington at one time supported (Nutt,1992a) three cotton gins, and two blacksmith shops, open run by William H. Morgan and later Samuel D. Trinkle, the other operated by Lewis T. Shelton.
 Logging and sawmills were supported by the vast timber, industries remaining in East Texas century later.
 Early electrical service lines were installed in 1927-1928, and later installed meters and light circuits in private homes and businesses.
 By the 1940s Huntington had about 30 retail establishments and 1000 residents.

 GOVERNMENT – The city was incorporated on December 12, 1938, after a majority of citizens voted for the approval and Fowler Burris was the first mayor.
 In 1948 Vela Driver was elected Mayor, followed by L.K.
 McKewen in 1951 and Milton Carrell in 1952.
 R.L.
 Gillispie was Mayor from 1956-1958, followed by Paul Lowery, R. D. Gipson, M.E.
 Lemoine, and Jim Herrington in 1962.
 Boley Thomas, B.J.
 Thomasson, R.A.
 Stewart, E.P.
 Rhoudes, and H. R. Forrest served from 1966-1977.
 R.D.
 Gibson was again elected in 1977, followed by Dean McMullen, Thomas Baggett, Don Black, and Bobby Weaver.
 Dean McMullen served again from 1988 until 1996, when Lamar Tinsley was elected and served until his death in 2005.
 Herman Woolbright, Mayor Pro-tem was appointed to serve out the term and was elected by the people following his appointment.
 He stepped down as Mayor at the end of his term in May, 2014.
 Frank Harris was elected in May, 2014 and is currently serving as Mayor.
-Serving as City Secretary (City Clerks) have been B. C. Ivy, Pauline Capps, Evelyn Johnson, Leona Yeates, Judy Spivey, Louise Stripland, Donna Price and Betsy Gregson, the current Secretary.
+Serving as City Secretary (City Clerks) have been B. C. Ivy, Pauline Capps, Evelyn Johnson, Leona Yeates, Judy Spivey, Louise Stripland, Donna Price, Betsy Gregson and Julie Davis, the current Secretary.

 SCHOOLS – The first school system begun in 1900 when the town’s first school was located in a combination church/school building on the west side of Main Street between Spruce and Linn streets.